 Restart your entire network

-When we say “restart the network,” we mean power-cycling all devices in the network: the router, modem, and Eero.
+When I say “restart the network,” I mean power-cycling all devices in the network: the router, modem, and all Eero nodes.

 Refer to the step above on how to power cycle your Eero.
 As for the modem and router, do the following: